-To deploy the RPS Processor in Console mode
+Deploy the RPS Processor in Console mode

-- 1. Copy PhoenixJobProcessor.zip to the machine that will perform the execution.
-The executing machine must be able to ping the RPS Queue machine. - 2.
-Create a new folder where RPS Queue will be installed. - 3.
+1. Copy PhoenixJobProcessor.zip to the machine that will perform the execution.

+The executing machine must be able to ping the RPS Queue machine.

+- 2. Create a new folder where RPS Queue will be installed. - 3.
 Unzip PhoenixJobProcessor.zip into the new installation folder. - 4.
 Modify the serverConfig.xml file according to your needs.

-It must reference the RQS and have the correct executable path value specified.
+It must reference the RPS Queue Server and have the correct executable path value specified.
 For example, C:\Program Files\R\R-3.6.0\bin\R.exe for R version 3.6.0.
-If the executing machine has multiple processors, the maxProcesses attribute can be increased to an appropriate number, and the RPS will process up to that many jobs simultaneously. - 5.
-Valid values must be present in the serverConfig.xml for communicating with the Web server (DNS name or IP address), root (default is PhoenixServer), Web server port, SSL configuration, timeout, and pollinterval. - After saving changes to serverConfig.xml start the RPS Processor by opening a command window, navigating to the installation folder, and typing: java -jar PhoenixJobProcessor.jar
+If the executing machine has multiple processors, the maxProcesses attribute can be increased to an appropriate number, and the RPS will process up to that many jobs simultaneously.

+Valid values must be present in the serverConfig.xml for communicating with the Web server (DNS name or IP address), root (default is PhoenixServer), Web server port, SSL configuration, timeout, and pollinterval.

+5. After saving changes to serverConfig.xml start the RPS Processor by opening a command window, navigating to the installation folder, and typing: java -jar PhoenixJobProcessor.jar

-To deploy the RPS Processor as an Automatic Windows Service
+Deploy the RPS Processor as an Automatic Windows Service

-- 1. Copy PhoenixJobProcessor.zip to the machine that will perform the execution.
-The executing machine must be able to ping the RPS Queue machine. - 2.
-Create a new folder where RPS Queue will be installed. - 3.
+1. Copy PhoenixJobProcessor.zip to the machine that will perform the execution.

+The executing machine must be able to ping the RPS Queue machine.

+- 2. Create a new folder where RPS Queue will be installed. - 3.
 Unzip PhoenixJobProcessor.zip into the new installation folder at the root of this folder. - 4.
 Modify the serverConfig.xml file according to your needs.

-It must reference the RQS and have the correct executable path value specified.
+It must reference the RPS Queue Server and have the correct executable path value specified.
 For example, C:\Program Files\R\R-3.6.0\bin\R.exe for R version 3.6.0.
-If the executing machine has multiple processors, the maxProcesses attribute can be increased to an appropriate number, and the RPS will process up to that many jobs simultaneously. - 5.
-Valid values must be present in the serverConfig.xml for communicating with the Web server (DNS name or IP address), root (default is PhoenixServer), Web server port, SSL configuration, timeout and pollinterval. - Edit the file install_service.bat to reflect the location of the folder created in Step 3 for the entries {setjob_processor_home=} and {job_processor.exe //IS//PhoenixJobProcessor --Install=} editing only the path statement after each of these parameters. - 7.
-Save and close the batch file. - 8.
-Execute the batch file as an administrative user on the target Windows system. - 9.
-Optionally, users can edit the Windows Service to start automatically.
+If the executing machine has multiple processors, the maxProcesses attribute can be increased to an appropriate number, and the RPS will process up to that many jobs simultaneously.

+Valid values must be present in the serverConfig.xml for communicating with the Web server (DNS name or IP address), root (default is PhoenixServer), Web server port, SSL configuration, timeout and pollinterval.

+- 5. Edit the file install_service.bat to reflect the location of the folder created in Step 2 for the following entries, editing only the path statement after each of these parameters. {setjob_processor_home=} {job_processor_exe //IS//PhoenixJobProcessor-Install=} - 6.
+Save and close the batch file. - 7.
+Execute the batch file as an administrative user on the target Windows system.

-- Note: If you do not do so after each reboot, you must restart this service to enable the processing of jobs sent to the RPS Queue. - 10.
-To edit the Windows Service startup option do the following: - Click Start or Start Orb and select the Run option. - Type Services.msc and press Enter.
-This opens the Services Console Window. - Find and double-click the Service named Phoenix Job Processor unless you edited the installation batch file to change this name. - Change the Startup type for this service to Automatic and click Start.
+Optionally, the Windows Service can be set to start automatically.
+Doing this prevents the need to restart this service after each reboot in order to enable the processing of jobs sent to the RPS Queue.

+- 8. To edit the Windows Service startup option: - a.
+Click Start or Start Orb and select the Run option. - b.
+Type Services.msc and press Enter.
+This opens the Services Console Window. - c.
+Find and double-click the Service named Phoenix Job Processor, unless you edited the installation batch file to change this name. - d.
+Change the Startup type for this service to Automatic and click Start.